GSA/fpki-guides/_common/09_faq.md

 Yes.
 In **October 2020**, the Federal Government established a new Federal Public Key Infrastructure (FPKI) Root Certification Authority (CA) known as the **Federal Common Policy CA (FCPCA) G2**.

-Between December 2020 and May 2021, CAs cross-certified by the existing FCPCA will be migrated to the FCPCA G2.
-Once the migration is complete, the existing FCPCA will be decommissioned (planned for May 2021).
+Between December 2020 and June 2021, CAs cross-certified by the existing FCPCA will be migrated to the FCPCA G2.
+Once the migration is complete, the existing FCPCA will be decommissioned (planned for June 2021).

 ## When will this change happen?